Winter 2025 Quiz 2

 This quiz covered Lectures 7-11 of the Winter 2025 offering of DSC 10.

 The DataFrame blue_bowl contains information about orders placed by UCSD students at Blue Bowl, an on-campus eatery specializing in custom bowls.
-For each order, we have the cusstomer’s "student_id", the "base" of their bowl, which "fruit" they got, and the number of additional toppings, "num_toppings".
+For each order, we have the customer’s "student_id", the "base" of their bowl, which "fruit" they got, and the number of additional toppings, "num_toppings".
 The first five rows are shown below.

 Problem 1